Have you seen Boracay Island’s other beaches?

 Some of these beaches look just as beautiful as White Beach, while others have clearly seen better days.
 One thing is for sure though: visiting all these beaches could be an adventure in itself.

-We have listed down 7 beaches near and in the island so start marking your calendars and make a trip back to one of the best beaches in the world after the jump.
+We have listed down 7 beaches near and on the island so start marking your calendars and make a trip back to one of the best beaches in the world after the jump.

-This is the most loved area in the island, so be sure to sink your toes in its powdery soft sand and bask in the sun while enjoying its crystal clear waters.
+This is the most loved area on the island, so be sure to sink your toes in its powdery soft sand and bask in the sun while enjoying its crystal clear waters.

 It’s reachable via a chartered tricycle trip, or else on a rented bike.
 If you go island hopping, Puka Beach is usually one of the stops.
 There are souvenir shops and restaurants at the entrance, making this beach worthwhile for a half-day trip.